 For over a decade, Jeremy has served families who’ve been terrorized by war in Iraq and Syria.
 Jeremy and his wife Jessica founded Preemptive Love Coalition after moving to Iraq in the middle of the war.
 A sought-after speaker, Jeremy has appeared on CNN, BBC, NBC, and other news outlets.
 He’s the author of the book Preemptive Love and is currently working on his second book, Love Anyway.
 Jeremy lives in Iraq with his wife Jessica and their two children.

 Jessica founded Preemptive Love Coalition with her husband Jeremy in 2007.
 She has long believed we should do more than just help refugees survive; we should empower them to reclaim their future.
 Today, Jessica leads our refugee empowerment program.
 In 2016, she spearheaded the launch of Preemptive Love’s Sisterhood Collective, bringing refugee-made soap, candles, and more to North America—and putting thousands of dollars into the hands of Iraq and Syrian women.

-JR serves as Preemptive Love Coalition’s Vice President, providing operational leadership and strategic plan implementation for the organization.
+JR serves as Preemptive Love Coalition’s Chief Operating Officer, providing operational leadership and strategic plan implementation for the organization.
 JR comes to Preemptive Love Coalition following an 11 year tenure with AT&T in sales and sales leadership for retail and small business channels.
 JR has been a part of Preemptive Love Coalition from the beginning; embarking with Jeremy on the very first trip into Iraq which forever changed the trajectory of his life.
 He served on the Board of Directors from 2011 until leaving the board to join the team full time in 2015.
 When JR is not waging peace around the world with Preemptive Love, he can be found spending time with his wife and three kids, making/recording/mixing music, and occasionally playing a round of golf.